state-hiu/osmgeoweek-2016/_posts/events/0100-01-52-Anime-In-Northwest-Ohio.md

 [sign-up here](https://orgsync.com/10276/events/1687974/occurrences/3918798)

 Never heard of OpenStreetMap before?
-Come learn about how you can make a difference in your local community and in the world, simply by mapping your local parks.
+Come join Anime in Northwest Ohio for their first Animapathon to learn about how you can make a difference in your local community and in the world, starting by sharing knowledge of your local parks.
+The event is going to be held in room 208 of the Bowen Thompson Student Union.